-This command sets the drawing style of XY window data channels.
-OK makes changes and closes the dialog, Apply makes changes without closing the dialog.
-The Cancel button closes the window and ignores any changes made since the last Apply.
-The Channel field sets the channel to edit, or you can select All channels.
-If you change channel, the dialog remembers any alterations so there is no need to use the Apply button before changing channel unless you want an immediate update.
+This sets the drawing style of an XY window.
+OK applies changes and closes the dialog, Apply makes changes without closing.
+Cancel closes and ignores any changes since the last Apply.
+The Channel field sets the channel to edit, or select All channels.
+If you change channel, the dialog saves any alterations; there is no need to use Apply before changing channel unless you want an immediate update.
 The other fields are: